sagecodes/intro-to-sql/README.md

 Again, don't worry if this is a bit confusing!
 It will make more sense as we go!

-The same database can be used in different ways across applications at the same time.

-- Website could be pulling data to show your purchase history
-- An analyst could be pulling the data to learn what the most popular item is

 ### Data types